Nilson (footballer, born 1975)

-Nilson Corrêa Júnior (born 26 December 1975), known simply as Nilson, is a Brazilian former footballer who played as a goalkeeper, currently head coach of Campeonato Cearense club Tirol.
+Nilson Corrêa Júnior (born 26 December 1975), known simply as Nilson, is a Brazilian former professional footballer who played as a goalkeeper.
+He is currently a manager.

-Most of his professional career was spent in Portugal with Vitória de Guimarães, where he appeared in 226 competitive matches over seven seasons, six spent in the Primeira Liga.
+Most of his 22-year career was spent in Portugal with Vitória de Guimarães, where he appeared in 226 competitive matches over seven seasons, six in the Primeira Liga.
 He also played for three years with Persepolis in Iran.